- Open all

 No. Junior Member positions are reserved for those residents who have not yet passed their boards.
 Once you pass your boards, you are automatically re-classified as a CAP Fellow and are therefore ineligible.

 If you anticipate having your board-certification before the appointment year begins, you cannot apply as a Junior Member.
 Please indicate "CAP Fellow/Emeritus Member" on the application.

-If you are a resident who anticipates being board-certified for the appointment year for which you are applying, you’ve likely indicated "CAP Fellow/Emeritus Member" on the application.
+If you are a resident who anticipates being board-certified for the appointment year for which you are applying, you have likely indicated "CAP Fellow/Emeritus Member" on the application.
 By doing so, you have bypassed this requirement.

 Yes.
 Following are some of the other ways you can get involved:

-- House of Delegates (HOD) – The House of Delegates is an excellent way to become involved on both the local and national levels.
-Through the HOD, our members link directly to a strong network of CAP leaders, help define and drive the CAP agenda of issues and initiatives and ensure that the CAP is meeting the needs of its members.
+- CAP House of Delegates (HOD) – The CAP House of Delegates is an excellent way to become involved on both the local and national levels.
+Through the HOD, CAP members link directly to a strong network of CAP leaders, help define and drive the CAP agenda of issues and initiatives and ensure that the CAP is meeting the needs of its members.
 The HOD is our largest volunteer body and, as such, the HOD is often looking for CAP Fellows to get involved.
-To learn more or join the CAP HOD, please contact Steve Hansen
+To learn more or join the CAP HOD, please contact Ellen Fox.

-- Engaged Leadership Academy (ELA) – The Engaged Leadership Academy (ELA) is designed to enhance pathologists' professional development by developing essential communication and presentation skills necessary to become `ambassadors for advancing the specialty.
+- CAP Engaged Leadership Academy (ELA) – The Engaged Leadership Academy (ELA) is a CAP member benefit designed to enhance pathologists' professional development by developing essential communication and presentation skills necessary to become ambassadors for advancing the specialty.
 This program develops current and future pathologist leaders by teaching them to articulate and demonstrate their value to clinical colleagues, health care executives, media professionals and elected officials and to secure influential roles in their own practice and facilitate adoption of change.
-To learn more or apply for this unique program, please contact Ellen Fox
+To learn more or apply for this unique program, please contact Kristen Erickson.